- Start with positioning: who you help and what outcome you sell

 - Build a minimum viable proof stack

 Finding freelance clients is not a mystery—it is a pipeline you build with clear positioning, consistent outreach, and trust assets that reduce buyer risk.
 The freelancers who struggle most usually have excellent skills but no repeatable system for starting conversations, following up, and converting interest into signed work.
+The SBA offers marketing and sales resources that apply directly to freelance client acquisition.

 Key Takeaways